jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 creates an empty file.

 Some terminals can color the directory entries in this very convenient way.
-In those terminals, use `ls -G` instead of `ls`.
+In those terminals, use `ls --color` instead of `ls`.
 Now your directories, files, and executables will have different colors.

 You can also use the command `ls -l` to see whether items in a directory are files or directories. `ls -l` gives a lot more